FACTBOX-Financial woes in tiny Cyprus are big euro zone headache

 TAPPING NATURAL GAS RESERVES

-One presidential contender, George Lillikas - an independent likely to finish third in Sunday's vote - has suggested shifting the focus away from traditional options and exploiting the country's vast natural gas reserves to help pay down debt.
+One presidential contender, George Lillikas - an independent finished third in last Sunday's first round - suggested shifting the focus away from traditional options and exploiting the country's vast natural gas reserves to help pay down debt.

 Experts believe Cyprus could be sitting on hydrocarbons worth up to $400 billion, and Lillikas has suggested securitisation - or pledging future profits to secure loans in advance - without waiting for the gas to flow.